mk-fg/gitolite-ssh-user-proxy/README.rst

 - With this setup in place, "ssh-authkeys" trigger can be disabled in gitolite, which will make it only accessible through git\@gw host, and not directly.

-- "push-authkeys" trigger can also be installed on gitolite host without the need to have it in gitolite-admin repo - see `docs on gitolite triggers
+- "push-authkeys" trigger can also be installed on gitolite host, without the need to have it in gitolite-admin repo - see `docs on gitolite triggers
   <http://gitolite.com/gitolite/gitolite.html#triggers>`_ for more details.